Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 As the City of Markham’s Returning Officer, I’m thrilled to share Elections Markham’s Post-Election Inclusivity, Diversity, Equity & Accessibility Report for the 2022 Municipal Election.

 This report builds on our Office’s previous work by highlighting the important progress that we and our partners have made in reducing barriers to electoral engagement in Markham municipal elections, and by proposing actions in areas where we look to improve moving forward.

 At Elections Markham, we go to great lengths to plan and deliver elections that respond to the different needs and expectations of Markham’s diverse community, and to empower everyone to participate as meaningful partners in their local government.
 As a leader in multi-platform election services and serving one of Canada’s most diverse cities, we’re committed to supporting an election experience where everyone feels welcome, a true sense of belonging, and the freedom to live their best life possible.
-We recognize that this is not a destination but a journey - one that demands an ongoing effort to better ourselves as shared understandings around inclusivity, diversity, equity, and accessibility continue to evolve.
+We recognize that this is not a destination but a journey, and one that demands an ongoing effort to better ourselves as shared understandings around inclusivity, diversity, equity, and accessibility continue to evolve.

 The 2022 Markham Municipal Election was a particularly memorable one for us in this journey.
 Facing a number of new and complex challenges including heightened election fatigue and lingering pandemic conditions, our team responded enthusiastically and in a way that demonstrated our commitment to creating a safe, inclusive, and accessible election experience for everyone.
 With the help of our community partners, we’re proud to have continued our history of innovation by introducing many exciting and popular service enhancements, which we hope will have a lasting impact on election practice both in Markham and elsewhere.

 Elections involve years of planning and outreach to effectively serve the many people who call Markham home.
 I want to personally thank everyone who supported us at each phase to make this election such a wonderful success, and I look forward to hearing your feedback as we continue our efforts to deliver the most inclusive and barrier-free elections possible.